cart/bevy/crates/bevy_asset/notes.md

 * Track dependencies for "runtime only" assets
 * multiple asset sources
 * Better non-blocking folder loading: LoadedFolder asset
+* Paths are canonical
 * Asset system usability
     * handle.path()

+### Why not distill?

+* Architectural simplicity: Compare repo size without tests, no inherent need for RPC systems or databases
+    * Distill 24,237 lines of code (including generated), 11,499 (without generated)
+    * Bevy 3,983
+    * Call out feature diffs for fair contextualization of line differences
+        * distill
+            * supports asset packs, has a DB which can be queried for metadata with faster startup times, transactional
+            * supports GUID ids (bevy plans to but not yet)
+            * Remove asset server (bevy plans to but not supported yet)
+* Direct filesystem access to processed asset state: easier debugging (this is also how unity does it)
+* Optional preprocessing
+* "Run anywhere" processor
+    * We want to support running the processor on the web and arbitrary platforms (consoles, mobile, etc).
+    * lmdb cannot run anywhere
+* reusable loaders
+* Pluggable: arbitrary asset providers
+* Paths are not canonical

 ### Next Steps